VirtoCommerce/vc-platform/docs/user-guide/marketing/dynamic-content.md

 ## Creating Dynamic Content item

-Creating Dynamic Content in Virto Commerce platform manager requires that you provide a name for the Dynamic Content, select a Content type and provide values for the typeвЂ™s parameters.
+Creating Dynamic Content in Virto Commerce platform manager requires that you provide a name for the Dynamic Content, select a Content type and provide values for the types parameters.

 * Open Marketing module.
-* Select **Dynamic Content**В from the list.
+* Select **Dynamic Content** from the list.
-* SelectВ **Content items**В from the list.
+* Select **Content items** from the list.
 ![](../../assets/images/docs/image2015-6-4_9-41-0.png)
 * Click **Add** button.
 ![](../../assets/images/docs/image2015-6-4_9-42-30.png)